WilliamBidle/Quantum-Teleportation/README.md

 ## About

-The file 'Quantum Computing Project.ipynb' contains an interactive walkthrough to some of the concepts and applications of quantum teleportation.
+The file 'QuantumTeleportation.ipynb' contains an interactive walkthrough to some of the concepts and applications of quantum teleportation.
 Each of the quantum circuits were constructed by utilizing IBM’s Qiskit software, a free and easy to use Python package (see below for installation)

 ## Installation